YOUR PRIMARY CARE PHYSICIAN AND OTHER DOCTORS

 - Take your ID card with you.
 Your PCP may make a copy of it.

 WHAT IF IT’S AN EMERGENCY AND I NEED CARE AFTER MY PCP’S OFFICE CLOSES?

 Most PCPs have regular office hours.
-The Provider Directory will tell you when your doctors’ offices are open.
-Most Primary Medical Groups also have clinics that are open late.
-But, you can call Triple-S service line anytime.
+Triple-S Salud Provider Directory will tell you when your doctors’ offices are open.
+Most Primary Medical Groups also have clinics that have an extended schedule but, you can call Triple-S Salud Medical Counseling Line at any time.

 You can get emergency health care any time you need it.
-Always carry your ID card with you.
-In case of an emergency, doctors will know you have Vital.
-If you call your Insurer’s Medical Advice Service Line before you go to the emergency room, you will not have to pay when you go to the emergency room.
+Always carry your Plan Vital Member Card with you.
+In case of an emergency, doctors will know you have Plan Vital.
+If you call Triple-S Salud Medical Counseling Line before you go to the emergency room, you will not have to pay when you go to the emergency room.